Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: A Fresh Look at RecSys

-We note the following points for the timeline evaluation scheme described above.
 First, this evaluation scheme observes global timeline by design.
 Second, this evaluation scheme still suffers from data leakage.
 However, the amount of data leakage is controlled by the size of time window $W$.
-If the time window is reasonably small with respect to the entire timeline (\eg one month vs ten years), then data leakage does not significantly affects the results.
+If the time window is reasonably small with respect to the entire timeline (\eg one month vs ten years), then data leakage may not significantly affect the results.
 The amount of data leakage in each time window trades off the total number of windows in the entire evaluation.
 We may consider that the current mainstream offline evaluation is a special case of the timeline scheme: there is only one big time window covering the entire timeline duration.
 To completely avoid data leakage, the evaluation scheme can be changed to only allow the model to learn from previous windows when evaluating on the current time window.
-Then, we may have too few training instances for some users, like $u_2$ in Figure~\ref{fig:evaTimeline}.
 Third, along timeline, the model needs to be retained or updated for evaluation on each time window.
 The design allows a model to learn from different sets of training instances.
 For example, recency popularity may derive the popularity ranking from only one or a few recent windows.
 Other machine learning based models may choose to use training instances from recent windows as well, \ie only the recent parts of the data.
-In this sense, the number of recent windows/interactions becomes a parameter in model training.
-This is a different understanding of ``fair comparion'' from the current mainstream setting, where all models use the same set of training data.
+In this sense, the number of recent windows/interactions becomes a hyper-parameter in model training.
+This is a different understanding of ``fair comparison'' from the current mainstream setting, where all models use the same set of training data.